ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

   * - Air Quality Model (AQM)
     - https://github.com/NOAA-EMC/AQM

-..
-   COMMENT: Delete NEMS?

 In the table, the left column contains a description of each repository, and the right column shows the component repositories which are pointing to (or will point to) the authoritative repositories.
-The ufs-weather-model currently uses git submodule to manage the sub-components.
+The UFS WM currently uses Git submodules to manage the sub-components.

 ===================
 Directory Structure